Bill Cosby charged with felony sexual assault in Pennsylvania

 Prosecutors in court documents cited Cosby’s “evasive and conflicting identifications of the drug he gave the victim” as a key factor in their decision to charge him.

-Constand, who has sought in court to unseal the record of her civil case and settlement with Cosby, said in legal documents filed in July that she is a lesbian, despite his sworn assertions that their encounter was consensual and that he was adept at picking up on women’s cues.
+Constand, who has sought in court to unseal the record of her civil case and settlement with Cosby, said in legal documents filed in July that she is a lesbian, despite his sworn assertions that their encounter was consensual and that he has a knack for reading women’s cues.

 “I think that I‘m a pretty decent reader of people and their emotions in these romantic sexual things, whatever you want to call them,” he said in the excerpt, published by The New York Times.